tinwatchman/grawlix/docs/STYLES.md

 - Fixed replacement strings will be automatically wrapped in a filter's [template](https://github.com/tinwatchman/grawlix/blob/master/docs/FILTERS.md#filter-templates).
 In certain cases, this may have unexpected outcomes.
 - When using the `$` character, note that it will need to be repeated twice in order to render properly, on account of how JavaScript's [String#replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function works.
 So `'%!$$#'` will be rendered as `'%!$#'`.

-To see how this works in the default styles, see [styles.js](https://github.com/tinwatchman/grawlix/blob/master/styles.js#L62).
+To see how this works in the default styles, see [styles.js](https://github.com/tinwatchman/grawlix/blob/master/styles.js#L345).

 ***

-*Last updated March 25, 2017.*
+*Last updated April 17, 2017.*